 I've had a fascination with canals ever since I discovered that they are more than the distant Panama Canal and a lone paragraph about the 19th century in a history textbook.
 (I'm from Texas so who knew?)
-On my first visit to upstate New York (Schenectady) I saw many a sign to various canal locks.
-I begged to see one and ever since my husband's family (whom we were visiting) have taken me to many of the canals and locks of New York.
+On my first visit to upstate New York (Schenectady) I saw many a sign to various canal locks, which I simply had to tour.
+Thus began my detours to all historic canals and tow paths!

 Packet boat rides (some more historic than others) walking tow paths...all exude a romantic charm of the past to me.
 I have so far logged visits of various sorts to canals in New York, (This is one trip of many I've made in New York.
 More photos to come of the various incredible trips I've taken in my pre-blogging days.)
 Virginia and West Virginia.
 I've seen and experienced first hand the operation of many a modern lock, but thus far have only seen historic 19th century locks fading away to the dusty pages of yore.